rakeshsingh/my-gen-ai-apps/README.md

 PS: The skeleton of this project was taken from [https://github.com/isurulkh/RAG-App-using-Ollama-and-LangChain].
 Thanks @isurulkh for your great introduction.

 ## Example Gen-AI ChatBots, and Agents
-1. A basic gen-ai powered chatbot using ollama, and langchain, that reads data from your local directory, and answers questions based on it [chatbot_cli.py](chatbot_cli.py)
+1. [chatbot_cli.py](chatbot_cli.py) - A basic gen-ai powered chatbot using ollama, and langchain, that reads data from your local directory, and answers questions based on it.
-    - modify the dev.ini configurations, and update the **DATA_FOLDER** variable to map to a directory on your local machine that contains the files that you want your gen-ai agent to read from
-2. Build a basic gen-ai chatbot, and a ui using ollama, langchain, and streamlit. [chatbot_ui.py](chatbot_ui.py)
+2. [chatbot_ui.py](chatbot_ui.py) - A simple gen-ai chatbot built using ollama, and langchain, with an ui built using streamlit.
-3. Build a basic gen-ai chatbot using ollama, langchain, and ui using streamlit.
-Enhance it further by a RAG workflow powered by Chroma DB. [chatbot_ui_rag.py](chatbot_ui_rag.py)
+3. [chatbot_ui_rag.py](chatbot_ui_rag.py) - A simple gen-ai chatbot using ollama, langchain, and ui using streamlit.
+Enhanced further by a RAG workflow powered by Chroma DB.
-4. A simple Agent built using ollama, langchain, and ui using streamlit.
-Enhanced further by a RAG workflow powered by Chroma DB, and a set of custom and langchain provided tools [agent_ui_rag.py](agent_ui_rag.py)
+4. [agent_ui_rag.py](agent_ui_rag.py) - A simple Agent built using ollama, langchain, and ui using streamlit.
+Enhanced further by a RAG workflow powered by Chroma DB, and a set of custom and langchain provided tools

 ## How to use this project

 ### Prerequisites

 - Python 3.12 or higher